Finding Lifes Meaning Can Keep Us Healthy As We Age - UrduPoint

 They start searching for the meaning in life again because the meaning they once had has changed."As we become older, there seems to be a pressing need to know what we should be doing with and what we should be feeling about our remaining time.For many people, finding meaning becomes a prerequisite for a happy ending to one's life story.

-Without it, suggests the study, our declining years and the difficulties they may involve may be dominated by stressand its physical consequences.Who participated in the study?The researchers drew their correlations from 1,042 adults who took part in the Successful Aging Evaluation from January 2013 to June 2014.
+Without it, suggests the study, our declining years and the difficulties they may involve may be dominated by stress and its physical consequences.The researchers drew their correlations from 1,042 adults who took part in the Successful Aging Evaluation from January 2013 to June 2014.

 The participants were residents of adult communities in San Diego County, CA.